Carlisle Indian Industrial School: Carlisle Indians (sports teams)

+Seven Carlisle Indians have been enshrined in the College Football Hall of Fame: Albert Exendine (1970), Joe Guyon (1971), James Johnson (1969), Ed Rogers (1968), Jim Thorpe (1951), and Gus Welch (1975) as players, and Lone Star Dietz (2012) as a coach.

+Two Carlisle Indians have been enshrined in the Professional Football Hall of Fame: Jim Thorpe (1963) and Joe Guyon (1966).

+Two Carlisle Indians were inducted into the Citizens Savings (originally Helms) Athletic Foundation Hall of Fame: Jim Thorpe (1950) and Lone Star Dietz (1976).

+Pop Warner was inducted into the College Football and Citizens Savings Halls of Fame in significant part for his work at Carlisle.

-The Carlisle Indian Band
+Carlisle Indian Band

 The Carlisle Indian Band earned an international reputation under a talented Oneida musician, Dennison Wheelock, who became noted as its leader, composer and compiler of modified Native airs.
 Many students studied classical musical instruments.
 The Carlisle Indian Band performed at world fairs, expositions and every at national presidential inaugural celebration until the school closed.
 Luther Standing Bear was a bugler for military calls and educated as a classical musician.
 On May 24, 1883, Luther Standing Bear led the Carlisle Indian band of brass instruments as the first band to cross the Brooklyn Bridge on its grand opening.

-From 1897 to 1899, Zitkala-Ša played violin with the New England Conservatory of Music in Boston.
+From 1897 to 1899, Zitkala-Sa played violin with the New England Conservatory of Music in Boston.
 In 1899, she took a position at the Carlisle Indian School where she taught music to the children and conducted debates on the treatment of Native Americans.
-In 1900, Zitkala-Ša played violin at the Paris Exposition with the school's Carlisle Indian Band.
+In 1900, Zitkala-Sa played violin at the Paris Exposition with the school's Carlisle Indian Band.
 In the same year, she began writing articles on Native American life which were published in such popular periodicals as Atlantic Monthly and Harper's Monthly.
-Also in 1900, Zitkala-Ša was sent by Captain Pratt back to the Yankton Reservation for the first time in several years to recruit students.
+Also in 1900, Zitkala-Sa was sent by Captain Pratt back to the Yankton Reservation for the first time in several years to recruit students.
 She was greatly dismayed to find there that her mother's house was in disrepair and her brother's family in poverty, and that white settlers were beginning to occupy the land promised to the Yankton Dakota by the Dawes Act of 1877.

 Upon returning to Carlisle, she came into conflict with Pratt.
 She resented the rigid program of assimilation and argued that the curricula did not encourage Native American children to aspire to anything beyond lives spent in menial labor.
-In 1901 Zitkala-Ša was dismissed, likely for an article she had published in Harper's Monthly describing the profound loss of identity felt by a Native American boy after being given an assimilationist education at Carlisle.
-Concerned with her mother's advanced age and her family's struggles with poverty, she returned to the Yankton Reservation in 1901.
-Zitkala-Ša dedicated her life to Indian reform, voting rights and education.
+In 1901, Zitkala-Sa was dismissed, likely for an article she had published in Harper's Monthly describing the profound loss of identity felt by a Native American boy after being given an assimilationist education at Carlisle. in 1901, concerned with her mother's advanced age and her family's struggles with poverty, she returned to the Yankton Reservation.
+Zitkala-Sa dedicated her life to Indian reform, voting rights and education.